Kidney Health: Best Foods and Natural Remedies

 Each kidney contains up to a million nephrons.
 Nephrons consist of a glomerulus attached to a tubule.
 The glomerulus has glomeruli, tiny blood vessels that filter the blood.
 The remaining fluid passes along the tubule where chemicals and waste are added or removed according to the body’s needs.
 The final product is urine that the body excretes.

-The primary role of the kidneys is to aid detoxification by filtering and removing waste products, drugs, and toxins.
+The primary role of the renal and urinary system is to aid detoxification by filtering and removing waste products, drugs, and toxins.
 They regulate blood pressure and your body’s salt, potassium and acid content.

-The kidneys also regulate the body’s water balance by releasing excess fluid.
+The renal system also regulates the body’s water balance by releasing excess fluid.
 They produce the hormones erythropoietin, which produces red blood cells, and calcitriol, the active form of vitamin D (2).

 Types of Kidney Problems